Indian Mango Curry recipe| Healthy, lip-smacking, vegan Mango Sasav

 - This mango curry uses jaggery instead of sugar, which is rich in iron & is relatively better for diabetics if consumed in moderate quantity.

 - The mangoes, of course, are great with the amount of antioxidants, anti-ageing properties & low cholesterol levels.

-Here’s how you make the Mango Curry (Sansav)
+Here’s how you make the Mango Curry (Sasav)

 - 2 tbsp Coriander seeds

-- On a griddle/pan (tawa), add oil & roast all the above ingredients, except for the mangoes, jaggery & curry leaves until the fragrance of the ingredients gets evident & the coconut grating changes to bit brown from white.
+To a pan, add oil & roast all the above ingredients, except for the mangoes, jaggery & curry leaves until the fragrance of the ingredients emanates & the coconut grating changes to a brown hue from white.

 And Yay!
 Your delicious & healthy Mango Curry (Sansav) is ready to be devoured!

 Let me know what you think of this recipe in the comments & how it turned out after trying.